-- Potential Stress: The hospital and practices hiring travel nurses are often overwhelmed and undered, leading to high-stress jobs with long hours.
+- Potential Stress: The hospital and practices hiring travel nurses are often overwhelmed and understaffed, leading to high-stress jobs with long hours.

 - Insurance: You must ensure you have full coverage of malpractice insurance.
-Some travel nurse ing agencies provide coverage, but ensuring that the insurance is comprehensive (including tail coverage) is also important.
+Some travel nursing agencies provide coverage, but ensuring that the insurance is comprehensive (including medical tail coverage) is also important.

 - Travel Hassles: The fun of traveling also comes with the downsides of frequent travels, such as living out of a suitcase, airport hassles, layovers, and the missed comfort of home.